pshraddha-04/STOCK-PRICE-PREDICTION-USING-LSTM/README.md

 # 📈 Stock Price Prediction using LSTM

 This project aims to **predict stock prices using LSTM (Long Short-Term Memory)** deep learning models.
-It includes data fetching, preprocessing, and preparation for training forecasting models.

 ---